The Most Underestimated Advantage for Church Growth

 3) Designate a leader to be responsible for the system.

-Regardless of the size of your church, someone must take responsibility for each system.
+Regardless of the size of your church, someone must take responsibility for each system, and the processes under that system.

-In a small church, it might be a volunteer for the first-time visitor follow up or prayer requests.
+In a smaller church, it might be a volunteer for the first-time guest follow up or prayer requests.
 In a large church, it might be a spiritual formation staff member at each campus who follows up on requests for a variety of things from baptism to next steps toward engagement.

 The key question is, who owns each system?

-Most churches are better at creating events than following up, but which one is closer to your real purpose of deeper engagement?
+Most churches are better at creating events than following up, but which one gets you closer to your real purpose of deeper engagement?

 4) Delegate to volunteers if your staff can’t keep up.

-If your church is experiencing rapid growth and your staff can’t keep up with all the people follow up, volunteers can do an excellent job helping you.
-In fact, sometimes they are even better.
+If your church is experiencing rapid growth and your staff are overwhelmed with so many people to follow up, volunteers can do an excellent job helping you.

 It’s important to make sure the volunteers are trained well, have the tools they need and understand the expectations.
 And of course, as always, express genuine gratitude and appreciation.